Brokerage Account Takeover Fraud Lawyer

 Robinhood and Recent FINRA Enforcement Actions

-In March 2025, FINRA ordered Robinhood Financial to pay $3.75 million in restitution to customers and fined Robinhood Financial and Robinhood Securities $26 million for violating numerous FINRA rules, including failing to respond to red flags of potential misconduct.
+In March 2025, FINRA ordered Robinhood Financial to pay $3.75 million in restitution to customers and fined Robinhood Financial and Robinhood Securities $26 million for anti-money laundering, supervisory, and disclosure violations, including failures to respond to red flags of potential misconduct.

-Precedent for Recovery: These regulatory actions against major broker-dealers demonstrate that firms can and will be held accountable for security failures.
-Individual investors who suffered losses due to similar negligence may have valid claims for recovery through FINRA arbitration.
+Regulatory Evidence: These regulatory actions against major broker-dealers show that security, supervision, and red-flag failures can have serious consequences.
+Individual investors who suffered losses due to similar negligence may have claims through FINRA arbitration, depending on the evidence.

 Common Security Failures That Enable Account Takeovers